 When your front-line receptionist books a consultation, the next critical step is to ensure that aesthetic consultation is of the highest quality.

-Only then will you gain your client’s trust, and allow them to move forward with the treatment and pay you money.
+Only then will you gain your patient’s trust, and allow them to move forward with the treatment and pay you money.

 A thorough, quality consultation is an integral part of the entire process of the procedure.

 Essentially, the quality of your services will be judged during this aesthetic consultation, and if it is performed poorly, people won’t expect great service or results.

 You can view the consultation as a portion of the treatment that differentiates you from other medical spas in terms of credibility, quality and expertise.

 It can also be the difference between profit and failure

 Measuring the variables around the success of your consultations can help you evaluate their strengths and weaknesses.

 A good tip is to hold regular meetings with those who are doing the consults.

 You can review their performance and ensure that any shortcomings are addressed.

 Training is just as important, by making sure the right person with the right skills is performing these consults.